paulmullett/fpl-gem-automator/README.md

 # FPL Optimization & Master Audit Pipeline

 An advanced, institutional-grade Fantasy Premier League (FPL) modeling and automation pipeline.
 This project utilizes Mixed-Integer Linear Programming (MILP), multi-period optimization, Monte Carlo stochastic simulations, and live bookmaker odds integration to maximize expected points (xP) and long-term squad value.
+Two tools, one which outputs post-gameweek and/or pre-gameweek analysis and team suggestions to Discord (via Automations and a dedicated drop-down), and a second tool with text inputs for player-to-player comparisons.

 ## Core Architecture & Features